zax-xyz/dotfiles/README.md

 # skip past the error messages to let neovim auto install vim-plug and plugins
 vim
 # quit vim and restart vim to install coc plugins, then quit again

+chsh # choose /bin/zsh or wherever zsh is located

 # restart shell
 ```